 The wider the boat, the more room it is, making the boat more stable.

 The larger the cylinder diameter, the higher the boat’s buoyancy, carrying capacity, stability and the less chance of water spilling over the side.
 The higher the bench is placed, the larger the sailing capacity of the boat, and the less the legs will become numb.
 With comparable dimensions, there will be less space in the cockpit.

-Boat weight is a critical parameter because inflatable boats are still designed to be carried.
-But if you read all of the above, you already know which parameters affect the boat’s weight.
-This parameter is not critical for RIBs since the boat is transported and launched using a trailer.
-Nevertheless, it becomes an essential parameter, practically critical, when operated by one person.
+Boat weight is a critical parameter.
+If you read all of the above, you already know which parameters affect the boat’s weight.
+This parameter is not vital for RIBs since the boat is transported and launched using a trailer.
+Nevertheless, when operated by one person, it becomes an essential, practically critical parameter.

 Remember that the passenger capacity is calculated considering the average weight and size of the person and the safety and certification requirements.
 Considering only the movement state of a boat means that the parameter will not stay the same for all specific operating conditions (e.g. fishing, hunting, towing).

 Recommended and Maximum Outboard Motor Power

 Always check the maximum engine power and engine weight required by the boat manufacturer.
 Exceeding these parameters is the basis for losing the warranty.
 The maximum engine power lets you squeeze all the potential out of the boat.
 In this case, external factors will be a minor extent.
 The main thing is that you do not feel discomfort from the weight of the motor.

 While it is understandable about the maximum motor power, the question arises about the recommended one.
 The trick is quite simple – do not put the less potent motors than recommended.
 Always rely on the worst-case scenario on the water, such as you have a maximum load, a big wave, or a strong headwind.
 It may turn out that you will go where you are forced and not where you need to.
 Pay attention to matching boat transom height and motor leg length.